OliverDanger/jungle-rails/README.md

 ## Stripe Testing

 Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.
+Use any date in the future for Credit Card expiry date.
+Use any numbers for Credit Card security pin.

 More information in their docs: <https://stripe.com/docs/testing#cards>